Knowledge Management Tools Explained: Types, Differences, and Examples

 Guru lets you centralize organizational knowledge using a single repository for businesses to store important information, best practices, and collective knowledge.
 It improves access to information within a company, so it's great for employee onboarding, internal guides, policies, and best practices.

 Document management systems

-Document management systems (DMS) are software platforms designed to organize, store, manage, and track digital documents and files in a centralized and structured manner.
+Another kind of knowledge management tools are document management systems – DMS.
+They are designed to organize, store, manage, and track digital documents in one place.

-These systems provide a comprehensive solution for handling the entire lifecycle of documents, from creation and for knowledge sharing culture collaboration to storage and retrieval.
+These systems allow handling the entire lifecycle of documents, from creation, collaboration to storage and retrieval.